 You can use Windows cell logs to troubleshoot Windows Diego cells.
 Windows cells generate the following types of logs:

 consul_agent_windows.
 These logs stream to the syslog server configured in the PAS tile System Logging pane, along with other PCF component logs.
 The names of these BOSH job logs correspond to the names of the logs emitted by Linux Diego cells.

 Windows Event logs.
-These stream to the syslog server configured in the PAS for Windows System Logging pane and are downloadable through Ops Manager, as described below.
+These logs stream to the syslog server configured in the PAS for Windows System Logging pane.

 Navigate to the Ops Manager Installation Dashboard.

 Under the Settings tab, select the System Logging pane.